arraydude/copperFramework/README.md

 Configuring
 -----------

-* Rename and configure the """config-custom-template.php""" file to """config-custom.php"""
+* Rename and configure the "config-custom-template.php" file to "config-custom.php"
 * Configure the config.php file
-* Test the framework is working going to """callbackUrl"""
+* Test the framework is working going to "callbackUrl"

 Example